Exabyte-io/documentation/docs/tutorials/dft/chemical/neb.md

 We consider the example of a one-dimensional, three-atom molecule of Hydrogen (H3) throughout the present tutorial, and shall be making use of [Quantum ESPRESSO](../../../software-directory/modeling/quantum-espresso/overview.md) as the main simulation engine, via the implementation of its `PWneb` [flavor](../../../software-directory/modeling/quantum-espresso/components.md#flavors) [^1].

+This example considers a simple activated reaction, consisting in the **collinear proton transfer reaction**:

+H2 + H  <==>  H + H2

+In this triatomic reaction, the middle H atom breaks the bond with first atom and forms a molecule with third atom.
+We will thus calculate the energy activation barrier of this reaction.

 ## Theoretical Background

 A detailed theoretical review of the NEB method can be found in Ref. [^2].
 A brief introductory explanation is offered in what follows.